PaulmannLighting/apis-saltans/hw/ARCHITECTURE.md

 - `Backend` defines the hardware-specific event, translator message, and translator types.
 - `Builder` creates a configured backend from the coordinator endpoint descriptors and prepares support tasks.
-- `Builder::init` starts the command side of a backend and returns an `NcpHandle` together with the translated event receiver.
+- `Builder::init` starts the backend and returns its driver together with the translated event receiver.
 - `Driver` is the implementor-facing NCP command API.
 - `Ncp` is the caller-facing proxy API implemented for `tokio::sync::mpsc::Sender<Message>`.
 - `EventTranslator` converts backend-specific event messages into common `Event` values.